ABOUT somatic therapies

 School of Inner Health, Denver, CO

-⦁ 350 hours with Margaret Rosenau in biodynamic craniosacral therapy
+⦁ Margaret Rosenau in biodynamic craniosacral therapy

 Somatic Experiencing International I

-250 hours with Mariana Boccuzzi Raymundo
+Mariana Boccuzzi Raymundo

 Dharma Yoga, Austin, TX